JungeAlexander/blogdown_website/content/blog/2022-05-08-pyscript_hype_or_real.md

 draft: false
 ---

-PyScript was announced on April 30th at PyCon US by Peter Wang, CEO of Anaconda Inc., and in an accompanying [blog post](https://engineering.anaconda.com).
+PyScript was announced on April 30th 2022 at PyCon US by Peter Wang, CEO of Anaconda Inc., and in an accompanying [blog post](https://engineering.anaconda.com).
-The announcement sparked a lot of interest and excitement in the Python community and, frankly, generated a lot of hype.
+The announcement sparked a lot of interest and excitement in the Python community and generated a lot of hype.
-To be clear, PyScript is not a JavaScript replacement (and it does not want to be).
+PyScript is not a JavaScript replacement (and it does not want to be).
-Instead, PyScript aims to further democratize the *superpower* of programming by bringing Python to every browser - which is a SUPER important goal and I very much hope this will work out.
+PyScript instead aims to further democratize the *superpower* of programming by bringing Python to every browser - which is a very important goal and I very much hope this will work out.

 In this post, I will summarize my experience with PyScript so far and give some examples to help you get started: